Broncos to release Russell Wilson after 2 seasons

 "Over these last two years, you have welcomed my family and me with open arms and have embraced us as members of the Denver community," he said.
 "This city will always hold a special place in my heart.
 Our family grew here, we made countless memories and friendships, and formed relationships that will last a lifetime."

-He ended his statement, saying "Tough times don’t last, but tough people do."
+He ended his statement, saying "Tough time don’t last, but tough people do.

 "God’s got me.
 I am excited for what’s next."